Skip to main content

 Quick Answer

-Tenant audit rights exist only if your lease grants them — they are not automatic under most state laws.
+Tenant audit rights exist only if your lease grants them.
+They are not automatic under most state laws.
 If your lease includes an audit clause, it gives you the contractual right to inspect the landlord's books and records supporting CAM charges.
-The key variables are: notice period (30–90 days), look-back period (usually 12–24 months from reconciliation), and what records you can demand.
+The key variables are: notice period (30-90 days), look-back period (usually 12-24 months from reconciliation), and what records you can demand.
 Miss the audit deadline and those rights are gone, regardless of what the landlord billed you.

 Tenant Audit Rights in a Commercial Lease: The Mechanics

-Here's how audit rights work, and how to use them.
+Here is how audit rights work, and how to use them.

 What the Audit Clause Controls